Private Reserves vs. National Parks: Do Both Aid Conservation?

 Political leaders can also take steps to allow more development of publicly protected lands by private entities such as oil and gas companies.
 Exactly 534 active oil and gas wells currently operate on national park lands in the U.S., and rules giving the National Park Service more control over how oil and gas companies use parklands are now under scrutiny.

 Private reserves and national parks both have their pros and cons.
 In some situations, private protection may be the best option while in others, the public approach may be most effective.
-Because of the limitations of each method, the two often need to work together.
+Because of the limitations of private reserves vs. national parks, the two often need to work together.

 Models that work in some places also might not work as well in others due to differences in environmental, societal, political and economic factors.
 Where demand for land is especially high, researchers have suggested, learning how to live alongside wildlife may work better than dividing the land into distinct areas for preservation and development.